You only need 2 ingredients for these easy low carb chips! Crispy and cheesy, this flavoursome Keto snack is ready in minutes.

 Now.
 Here's the thing about pork rinds - aka pork scratchings aka pork crackling.
 If you buy them ready-made, you really have to make sure you are using a brand that has no hidden nasties.
 The majority of the pork scratchings in my local supermarket had so many e-numbers and flavour enhancers, they would make any kid bounce off the walls.
 Not to mention they contained hidden sugar (shudder, shock horror)!

-The other alternative would be to make your own pork scratchings.
-You can ask your butcher for it – it’s the kind of thing you might even get for free, preferably cut into finger-sized strips.
+You can ask your butcher for them - it's the kind of thing you might even get for free, preferably cut into finger-sized strips.

 After you have waited patiently for your low carb chips to cool down (this is the hardest bit, believe me), they will be irresistibly crisp and delicious.